sa-tre/satre-specification/docs/source/pillars/information_governance.md

 * - Statement
   - Guidance
   - Importance
-* - You must track and maintain physical assets if used to ensure security is maintained.
+* - You must track and maintain any physical assets used by your TRE.
-  - Safe disposal of storage media and warranties maintained for critical infrastructure-maintained confidentiality, integrity and availability.
+  - All physical assets should be maintained and covered by warranty if applicable At the end of their lifetime, assets should be securely disposed of in such a way that data cannot be recovered from them.
   - Mandatory (where physical assets are in scope)
 ```